adamlamee/adamlamee.github.io/about_me.md

 title: about me
 ---

-I'm an educator, physicist, industrial engineer, and data scientist.
-I mostly use those skills to advocate for students and teachers around Florida.
+I'm an educator, physicist, data scientist, and industrial engineer.
+I spend most of my time advocating for students and teachers around Florida.
 If your organization does great things and needs a creative, supportive team member or project manager, send an email to adamlamee@gmail.com or download [my CV](./LaMee-CV.pdf).

 ## Teaching
 - Physics with active learning, supporting diversity & equity, K12 to undergraduate